 There are plenty of options for alternative drinks with Keurig machines, but Nespresso owners have fewer options.
 Fortunately, Nespresso owners can enjoy an easy cup of hot chocolate with these capsules from Podista.
 Just add water for rich sipping hot chocolate, or steamy, frothy milk can be added for a more traditional hot chocolate.

 The used pods are biodegradable, so they’re better for the environment.
-This is two boxes of ten pods.
 Keep in mind, though, that these pods are compatible with original Nespresso machines; they are not compatible with the Vertuoline machines.

 The hint of cinnamon in this chocolate mix strikes the right balance for a perfect mug of Mexican hot chocolate where the spice complements the chocolate rather than overpowering it.
 Instead of a powder, like most other mixes, this one comes in solid tabs of chocolate that melt in hot milk.
 The disks can be broken into pieces for those who like a lighter chocolate flavor or simply want a smaller cup of hot cocoa.